sebastian-mora/basicOTP/README.md

 # BasicOTP

 BasicOTP is a Go library for generating and validating one-time passwords (OTP).
-It provides implementations for both Time-based One-Time Passwords (TOTP) and Sequence-based One-Time Passwords (HTOP).
+It provides implementations for both Time-based One-Time Passwords (TOTP) and Sequence-based One-Time Passwords (HOTP).

 This library is my own implementation based on the RFC specifications.
 However, it's important to note that I do not recommend using this library for production purposes without thorough auditing and testing.